-AP® Exams Registration, Cost And Eligibility
+AP® Exam Registration, Cost and Eligibility

 AP Exam Eligibility

-Who can take the AP exams?
+Who can take AP exams?

-Can international students take the AP exams?
+Can international students take AP exams?

 AP Exam Registration

-When to register for AP exams in 2023?
+When to register for AP exams in 2024

 Can anyone register for an AP exam?

-• Create an account on The College Board website.
+• Create an account on the College Board website.

-• Sign in to the “My AP” section and make sure you have joined the “My Class” section online if your high school offers AP classes.
+• Sign in to the “My AP” section and make sure you’ve joined the “My Class” section online if your high school offers AP classes.
 If you haven’t joined yet, talk to your AP coordinator or teacher.
 They will provide you with a unique code to enter in the “join a course or exam” option.

 When is the deadline for AP exam registration?